Ad Creatives: 15 High-Converting Patterns

 The strongest before-and-after ads behave like evidence, not hype.

 This format also adapts well to motion.
 Swipe reveals, split-screen transitions, and quick timeline builds can make the transformation easier to process.
-If you’re producing this style at scale, Framesurfer’s AI video tool shows the kind of workflow many teams are now using to prototype variants quickly.
+When I’m producing this style at scale, the goal is always to prototype a handful of variants fast, then let the cleanest contrast win.

 Countdown creative can still convert hard in 2026, but only when the urgency is real.
 Audiences have seen too many fake “ending soon” ads.
 They know the difference.